Full Body Workout — for beginners and advanced

 • For deadlifts: add 5 kg per workout (as it's performed less frequently and with heavier weight).

-This constantly forces the body to adapt to a new, stronger stimulus.
+This forces the body to constantly adapt to a new, stronger stimulus.
 The 48-72 hour rest between sessions is sufficient for the nervous system and muscles to recover, as the volume on each individual muscle group is not excessively high.

-Common Mistakes and Misconceptions
+What Are Common Mistakes and Misconceptions?

-• Too Many Exercises: Trying to "stuff" 10-12 exercises into one session is counterproductive.
+• Too Many Exercises: Trying to "cram" 10-12 exercises into one session is counterproductive.
 It turns the workout into a marathon, increases recovery time, and reduces the intensity of key movements.
 Focus on 3 to 5 main exercises.

 Comparison of Training Methods